 All BACP members commit to working in accordance with the Ethical Framework as part of their terms and conditions of membership.
 We continue to develop supplementary resources to help you implement the Ethical Framework into your practice.
 We also set training standards to ensure practitioners have the right skills and knowledge.

-As a framework it creates a shared structure within which we all work but with space to respond to the needs of different contexts and client groups.
-There are three main sections:
+The Ethical Framework is designed to help counselling professionals provide clients with a secure base for their work together.
+It creates a shared structure within which practitioners, coaches, trainees, trainers and organisations can all work, but with the flexibility to respond to the needs of different contexts and client groups.

-This glossary helps to explain the meaning of the terms used within the context of the Ethical Framework.
+This glossary explains the meaning of the terms used within the context of the Ethical Framework.
 If you have specific concerns, you can use the glossary as an index to help you find different topics within the Framework.

-This new suite of open access good practice resources is developed in partnership with other professionals to help those working across the counselling professions.
+These open access good practice resources are developed in partnership with other professionals to help those working across the counselling professions.